razor-network/docs-v2/docs/Stake.md

      gaslimit: 2          # The value with which the gas limit will be multiplied while sending every transaction.
      gasmultiplier: 1     # The value with which the gas price will be multiplied while sending every transaction.
      gasprice: 0          # The value of gas price if you want to set manually.
 For automatic calculation, set 0.
-     provider: <rpc-url>  # The RPC URL of the provider you are using to connect to the blockchain.
+     provider: https://testnet-proxy.skalenodes.com/v1/whispering-turais  # The RPC URL of the provider you are using to connect to the blockchain.
      wait: 30            # This is the number of blocks the system will wait while voting.

 **Note**: _To save and quit, type `:wq` and press enter_